Consumable Data via Quantum Communication: Examples of consumable quantum data

 \begin{problem}[Multiple Hidden Matchings ($\mathrm{MHM}_{N,m}$)] Alice is given a string $x \in \{0, 1\}^N$.
 Each of the $m$ Bobs is given $m$ perfect matchings $\{M_k\}$ over $[N]$.
 Their goal is to output $(i,j,x_i \oplus x_j)$ where $(i,j) \in M_k$ for all $k$.
 Only Alice is allowed to send messages to Bob. \end{problem}

 A tight lower bound shows that classical communication indeed acts like a nonrival good for this problem.
 While it is known that $R^\rightarrow(\mathrm{HM}_{N}) = \Omega(\sqrt{N})$ \cite{Bar-Yossef2008-uf}, we believe this is the first characterization of the deterministic complexity of the Hidden Matching problem.
-The results are consistent with \Cref{lem:deterministic}.
+The results are consistent with \Cref{lem:deterministic}, and provide an explicit demonstration of the phenomenon where a message large enough to solve a single instance of a relation can be re-used to solve others.

 \begin{lemma} $D^\rightarrow(\mathrm{MHM}_{N,m}) = D^\rightarrow(\mathrm{HM}_{N}) = N/2+1$. \end{lemma} Proof: \Cref{pf:lem:MHM_Dlb}.

 Now we note that even with randomized communication, this relation does not possess the consumable data property.